 In order for these individuals to maintain their certifications, there are continuing education requirements.
 You need to get these continuing education credits every two years and there’s a certain number of interpreting hours required.
 In other words, you have a certain number of hours to complete of actual legal interpreting every two years in order to maintain your certification.
 This applies to language skilled interpreters, provisionally approved interpreters, and certified interpreters as well.
 There are some requirements necessary prior to becoming certified and after you become certified or provisionally approved.
 To maintain your approval or your certification you must complete the minimum number of court proceeding hours and the continuing education requirements.

-Please subscribe to our blog so you can get notified every time a new article is posted.
+Please subscribe to our YouTube so you can get notified every time a new video is posted.